Nulifyer/SqlLinqer/README.md

 To connect with impersonation you can define your own `SqlLinqerConnector` such as the below example.
 Your class will override the default execution methods and will be run first allowing your class to create the impersonation context before the connection is opened and the commands executed.

-This was important because impersonation is platform specific an this way allows the library to be compatible with .net standard 2.0.
+This was important because impersonation is platform specific and this way allows the library to be compatible with .net standard 2.0.

     public class MySqlLinqerConnector : SqlLinqerConnector
     {